In this article, you will learn how does a distributorless ignition system work? And its diagram, components, applications, advantages, and more.

 - By using a distributorless ignition system, it can eliminate wear on the moving parts of the distributor.

-- They work through an engine computer that receives a top dead center signal from a sensor on the flywheel, so they can quickly adjust spark timing to suit a wider range of driving condition.
+- They work through an engine computer that receives a top dead center signal from a sensor on the flywheel, so they can quickly adjust spark timing to suit a wider range of driving conditions.

-- One of the most beneficial is that they can easily adjust for the fuel that you are using.
+- One of the most benefits is that they can easily adjust for the fuel that you are using.
 For example, if you use a low octane fuel, the computer can sense any detonation in the engine, and minimize the time it takes to deal with the low octane fuel.

 - Because the RPM reference signal is raised directly from the crankshaft, it does not change as it wears out.